Healthdirect Free Australian health advice you can count on.

 There are 2 main types of tinnitus:

-• subjective tinnitus, which only you can hear – this is the most common type
+1. Subjective tinnitus — which only you can hear.
+This is the most common type.

 What causes tinnitus?

-It is more common in people who have some hearing loss or other ear problem, but it can also occur in people who have normal hearing.
+Tinnitus is more common in people who have some hearing loss or other ear problems.
+But it can also happen in people with normal hearing.

-Both adults and children can experience tinnitus.
-Older adults are more likely to experience tinnitus because of age-related hearing loss.
+Both adults and children can get tinnitus.
+Older people are more likely to experience tinnitus because of age-related hearing loss.

 When should I see my doctor?